top of page

 I don’t believe what happened began as an actual assassination plot.
 The instigators wanted a “close call” which would goad the President into taking a more bellicose stance against Cuba.

 For more than a decade, these people had played games with people and governments around the globe.
-The world, it seemed, was theirs to manipulate, and they had decided they needed the President of the Unite States to grow up and realize how the world worked.
-Though they’d committed many sins, it doesn’t strike me that sanctioning the assassination of the President was something they’d be willing to do just yet.
-Also, for reasons I explain later, I don’t think high-level knowledge of the event as an actual assassination makes sense given certain developments after the fact.
+The world, it seemed, was theirs to manipulate, and they had decided they needed the President of the United States to grow up and realize how the world worked.

 Operationally, the job of arranging the event and establishing a suitable patsy fell to the same sort of crew that they’d employed before in numerous actions against Castro and elsewhere.